THIS WEBSITE IS A WORK IN PROGRESS SO IF YOU SPOT ANYTHING OUT OF PLACE LET US KNOW!

 How adequate are the services that provide care for our most vulnerable members of our communities?

-From the cradle to the grave, however vulnerable an individual might be, gender non-conformity is likely to reduce a person's life chances even further if their needs are poorly understood, and not taken into account.
+From the cradle to the grave, however vulnerable an individual might be, gender non-conformity is likely to reduce a person's life chances even further if their needs are poorly understood, and ignored..

 Transphobic speech, bullying, assault, and discrimination are all unlawful and impact tremendously on the victim's physical and mental health.
 This is exponentially amplified if the hate comes from withing the community .